mstksg/phys108L/src/lab09.md

 --- not only for electricity, but for anything in life that involves a push and a flow.
-We did this using some potentially[^heh] messy experiments, and hopefully you either had fun and got some nice results, or maybe at least got so-so results but appreciated the process of trial and error that is at the heart of "doing" physics.
+We did this using some potentially[^heh] messy experiments, and hopefully you either had fun and got some nice results, or maybe at least got so-so results but were able to appreciated the process of trial and error that is at the heart of "doing" physics.
 In the end, the goal is to get that intuitive physical grasp of the relationship between push, flow, and resistance.

 [^heh]: pun not intended